sunny2260/netflix_sql_project/README.md

 ## Author - Shubham Kumar

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions, feedback, feel free to get in touch!

 - **LinkedIn :** [Connect with me professionally](www.linkedin.com/in/shubham-kumar-014396182)
 - **Email :** [Feel free to connect via email](shubhamkumar8767@gmail.com)